Kunalpatil16/delta-demo/README.md

 # delta-demo
-This a git an github demo
+This a git and github demo